Links on Android Authority may earn us a commission. Learn more.

 - Download the Samsung Health app, and log in with your Samsung credentials.

 - In the app, tap the three-button menu, then Settings > Accessories.

 - Find your Galaxy Watch 5 model, then tap Register on the next page.

 - Follow the prompts, and you should be able to pair your watch with your phone.

-If you own a Huawei P30 Pro or Mate 30 series device, this workaround will work for you.
+This workaround will work if you own a Huawei P30 Pro or Mate 30 series device.

 More reading: Master your Galaxy Watch 5 with these tips and tricks